fastly/Viceroy/README.md

 viceroy bin/main.wasm
 ```

-This will start a local server (by default at: `http://127.0.0.1:7878`), which can be used to make requests to, and execute, your C@E Wasm module.
-This can be done by using [curl](https://curl.se/), or you can send a simple GET request by visiting the URL in your web browser.
+This will start a local server (by default at: `http://127.0.0.1:7878`), which can
+be used to make requests to your Compute@Edge service locally.
+You can make requests
+by using [curl](https://curl.se/), or you can send a simple GET request by visiting

-**NOTE:** Viceroy expects to find a `fastly.toml` manifest.
-It will look only in the
-current directory by default; you can specify a path to the file using the
-`--manifest-path` option.
-The manifest is used to configure backends, which we
-describe next.
+the URL in your web browser.

 ### Configuring backends

 Most Compute@Edge services need to make requests to named backends (origin
 servers), which are normally configured using the Fastly UI.
 For testing with
-Viceroy, you can specify backends in a **dedicated** TOML file, which you
+Viceroy, you can specify backends in your `fastly.toml` file, which you
 provide to Viceroy using the `-C` flag:

 ```
-viceroy bin/main.wasm -C backends.toml
+viceroy bin/main.wasm -C fastly.toml
 ```

-In the future, testing backends will be part of the `fastly.toml` manifest
-managed by the Fastly CLI, but for now you should **not** use the `fastly.toml`
-manifest, because the Fastly CLI will remove any additions you make.

 Backends are specified in the TOML file within a `local_server.backends`
 section: